Warrnambool City Council and South West Institute of TAFE

 from the Eastern Ranges School

-The atEAST School Based Apprenticeship and Traineeship (SBAT) Program is a schoolbased program in Victoria offered to senior VCAL students.
-The vision is to provide a pathway where schools and industry work together to develop a skilled workforce and meet future industry employment needs.
+The atEAST School Based Apprenticeship and Traineeship (SBAT) Program is offered to Senior VCAL students in Victoria.
+Its vision is to provide a pathway where schools and industry work together to develop a skilled workforce and meet future industry employment needs.

-The atEAST SBAT Program involves a successful partnership between a consortium of 11 secondary schools in the Eastern Region of Melbourne with registered training organisations, employers and the many students who participate in the program.
+The atEAST SBAT Program involves a successful partnership between a consortium of 11 secondary schools in the eastern region of Melbourne with registered training organisations, employers and students.
 A broad range of curriculum options are needed to meet the diverse needs of students, along with multiple pathways – something best achieved by like-minded organisations cooperating together.

-Once students begin their SBAT they receive a weekly visit from field officers at the school and each student is able to chat about their TAFE studies and work life, and discuss any issues affecting them. atEAST field officers also visit students at TAFE and in their workplace, and provide reports to the school on a regular bases.
+Once students begin their SBAT field officers visit them weekly at the school so students can chat about their TAFE studies and work life, and seek advice on any issues that are affecting them. atEAST field officers also visit students at TAFE and in their workplace, and provide reports to the school on a regular basis.

 With the support of atEAST, students at Eastern Ranges School have been able to achieve significant outcomes, completing Certificate II and III courses and successful work placements.
 Some students have also received offers of ongoing employment.